bradentmclain/ME4842_Tools/README.md

-# ME4842_Surveys
+# ME4842_Tools
 Repository for writing ME4842 surveys, grading surveys based on reponder input, and uploading grades to Canvas.

 Current ME4842 Assignments available via Streamlit:
+- Group Creation (group_creation.py)
-- Proposal Presentation (proposal_survey.py)
+- Proposal Presentation (auth_proposal_survey.py)
+- Midterm Peer Evaluation (midterm_peer_evaluation.py)
+- Poster Symposium (poster_symposium.py)
+- Final Peer Evaluation (final_peer_evaluation.py)

+### Overall Structure of Repository
+This repository is structured to meet the needs of ME4842.
+It contains many modular tools that can be easily used for survey creation and Canvas grading automation in other courses.
+The basic structure is as follows:
+- Surveys are hosted online or locally through Streamlit, an open-source Python framework for data collection.
+- All data from surveys is stored in Firebase Realtime Database, a NoSql cloud database from Google.
+- Grader.py pulls data from Firebase and grades desired assignments.
+- Upload_Grades.py utilizes Grader.py and canvas_tools.py to score assignments and upload the scores to Canvas.
+- A single "secrets.toml" file contains Canvas, Firebase, and OAuth API Keys as well as organizational student data.
+Student data kept in this file is not sensitive and includes [Section, Group, Name, Email.]

+## Setup Guide
+Before using tools in this reposityor, the following setup steps must be taken.

+1.

+## Useage Guide
+To

 ### Survey Useage
+The following guide will walk you through the steps of first time setup and useage of this repository.

-In order to locally host the streamlit survey, you must first install all neccessary dependencies, including streamlit itself:
+In order to locally host the streamlit survey, you must first install all neccessary dependencies.

-`pip install streamlit`
+`pip install -r requirements.txt`

 You must also create a secrets.toml file containing neccessary configuration information for the survey.
 This includes [connections.gsheets] information for the database connection and [class_list] data for creating the course survey.
 This file should be stored in ./.streamlit/secrets.toml at the root of your directory.
 More details will be posted here in the future. **TODO:** Come back and add instructions for connecting to google sheets and for getting class list from canvas tools.
 Also add layout for secrets file.